IntEL4CoRo/ease_fall_school_2022/README.md

 ```powershell
 wsl --unregister Ubuntu-20.04
 ```
 Go to 'Add or Remove Programs' and delete VcXsrv.
-Then Restore your Firewall settings to default.
+Then reset your Firewall settings to default.